aytuncilhan/BugcrowdAnalysis/README.md

 ## Step 5: Future Work

-Word frequency analysis of company names
+As a future work,

+### 1. Simple Frequency Analysis
-Word frequency analysis of program descriptions
+Word frequency analysis in the program descriptions can be done.
+This way, the following insights can be extracted:
-* Most of the descriptions have the word security)
-* Maybe some have “management" etc.
-* This way we find out what industries are Bugcrowd’s customers

-Sentiment analysis won’t make sense since most probably all will turn out neutral.

-Collatation analysis of specific words
-* E.g. colotation analysis of the word unity: over the entire dataset you check which words this words is mentioned together.
+* Mostly mentioned technologies in cyber security, cloud technologies,
+* Bugcrowd’s program (or business customer) profile.
+E.g. "which type of industries require bugcrowd services the most?"

+### 2. Collocation Analysis

 First spend: unsupervised ML to see top 10 topics.
 Depending on the result (if promising), you can go for a supervised ML.

-Rewards Targets

-If no accurate results - we can go thru the program details manually ...
-* Title - company description etc.
+Collocation Analysis to "predefined words" can be done to find out which words are mentioned together with our area of interest (the area of interest will be the "predefined words"

+#### Unsupervised Machine Learning
+To identify the area of interests (respectiveley the "predefined words" to be used in Collocation Analysis), we can initially do an *unsupervised machine learning* algorithm to see what words come out.

+Along with the outcome of the unsupervised learning, we can also use the words obtained by Simple Freqeuncy Analysis in step 1.
+As a last resort, assuming Steps 1 and 2 have not produced fruitful results for our Collocation Analysis, we can always do manually scan program details focusing on program descriptions, metadata, company information etc.

+### 3. What should *not* be done
+Lexical diversity or Sentiment analysis won’t make sense since most probably all will turn out neutral.